 Collaborators: Dr. Ashley Ballantyne (Univ. of Montana), Dr. Mark Ducey (UNH), Dr. Thomas Buchholz (Univ. of Montana), and Robert Kenning (Salish Kootenai College)

 Invasive plant impacts on New Hampshire forest ecosystem services.
 Invasive non-native plants lead to significant financial and ecological damage to forest systems and are likely to increase in scale and severity under a warming New Hampshire climate.
 Ecosystem services such as timber product outputs and carbon sequestration can be influenced by non-native plant invasions and present challenges to forest managers.
 Outcomes of this project will provide a statewide assessment of the status and distribution of invasive plant species throughout New Hampshire that pose the greatest threat to forest systems.
 The project will also provide an evaluation and quantification of the stand- and landscape-level factors that increase forest resistance to colonization by invasive plants.
 Based on these factors, management best practice guidelines will be produced to help foresters and landowners minimize the risk of invasive plant species invasion into native forest stands.
-This work is supported by the USDA National Institute of Food and Agriculture, McIntire-Stennis Project #1010675 (2016-2019).
+This work was supported by the USDA National Institute of Food and Agriculture, McIntire-Stennis Project #1010675 (2016-2019).
 This project is continuing in 2020-2021 through a collaboration with Dr. Nathan Furey of UNH Department of Biological Sciences.
 The new work is exploring the potential impacts of Japanese knotweed invasions on stream habitat quality.
 We are also investigating how knotweed moves through the stream system using unmanned aerial systems (UAS) to map current populations (with M.S. student Molly Yanchuck and Dr. Russ Congalton).

 Science-based rehabilitation of New Hampshire’s forests through targeted outreach to landowners in key watersheds.
 More than a third of New Hampshire’s forests are in a degraded and understocked condition following widespread timber harvesting practices that did not consider the long-term value of the resource.
 This understocked condition presents economic challenges to current landowners and has implications for the supply of young and old forest habitat conditions for many songbird species that are in regional and global decline.
 Furthermore, understocked and degraded forests are not being maximized for their important climate mitigation potential through the long-term storage of carbon.
 An analysis of forest management pathways for understocked stands will be done to understand how foresters and landowners might rehabilitate their property to conditions that meet a range of economic, wildlife habitat, and climate objectives.
 Existing inventory data from the US Forest Service and supplemental landowner specific data from our collaborating landowner will be used to model different management regimes.
 Results will be expressed in terms of the various management decisions that can be made and will highlight the implications for revenue, wildlife habitat, and carbon storage.
 Outcomes will be developed into communication materials for UNH Cooperative Extension forestry staff for use with landowners and foresters in workshops and one-on-one interactions in focal watersheds.
 Demonstration management activities will be implemented on our collaborator’s land to showcase the most effective practices.
 This work is supported by a grant from the National Fish and Wildlife Foundation’s New England Forest and Rivers Fund (2017-2019).